christlutheran/christlutheranmanhattan/src/content/pages/divine-service.md

 - Jesus as the center in both our preaching and teaching
 - The forgiveness of sins is at the heart of the Divine Service
-- Traditional Lutheran liturgy from Lutheran Service Book
+- Traditional Lutheran Liturgy from the Lutheran Service Book
 - Historic vestments
 - Congregational singing of Lutheran hymns
 - The Lord's Supper is served every Sunday